Teraterpeton: Postcranial skeleton

 A string of eight cervical (neck) vertebrae are preserved in the holotype.
 They have large neural spines, and the second to fourth vertebrae have additional blade-like structures directly behind the neural spines.
 Overall, the neck is similar to that of the early rhynchosaur Mesosuchus.
 The cervical ribs are completely fused to the large rib facets of the vertebrae.
 Isolated dorsal (back), sacral (hip), and caudal (tail) vertebrae are also preserved.
-Caudal vertebrae from a referred specimen had very long transverse processes (column-like rib facets).
+Caudal vertebrae from a referred specimen had very long transverse processes (column-like rib facets), and the preserved centra are extremely reduced in size, suggesting a very short tail like those of rhynchosaurs.
 The scapula (shoulder blade) is long and narrow.
 The unguals (claws) of both the hands and feet are deep and blade-like, a morphology described as "trenchant".

 The preacetabular process (i.e. the front blade of the ilium bone of the hip) was large, thin and had a convex upper edge.
 This is in contrast to the small, bump-like preacetabular process of Trilophosaurus, and more similar to that of advanced rhynchosaurs like Hyperodapedon.
 The pubis and ischium bones of the hip were vertically oriented and separated by a tall, rectangular gap likely homologous with the thyroid fenestra of lepidosauromorphs and tanystropheids, rather than the lack of separation present in other early archosauromorphs.
 Also like tanystropheids, the fifth metatarsal of the foot was thick, short, and straight.

 The simple femur and compact hip supports the interpretation that Teraterpeton had a sprawling gait.
 However, the modified and expanded ilium suggests that Teraterpeton's hindlimb musculature (as well as that of rhynchosaurs) was well-adapted for protracting and retracting during more erect forms of locomotion.
 Some paleontologists have argued that expanded leg musculature in rhynchosaurs was an adaptation for scratch-digging rather than an upright posture.
 While this may apply to thick-legged rhynchosaurs, digging was less likely for Teraterpeton, which had rather slender hindlimbs by comparison.